bitnami/charts/_docs/authoring-kubernetes-manifests.md

 Here an `exec` probe is setup to check the status of the MariaDB server at 5 second intervals using the `mysqladmin ping` command.
 The Pod will be restarted if the command returns an error for any reason.

-To allow the container to boot up before the liveness probe kicks in the `initialDelaySeconds`.
+To allow the container to boot up before the liveness probe kicks in the `initialDelaySeconds` should be configured.
 It's value should be high enough to allow the container to start or the container will be prematurely terminated by the probe.

 #### Readiness Probe

 When a Pod is started, regardless of its initialization state, it is configured to receive traffic.
 Ideally the Pod should receive traffic only when it's ready to avoid downtime, especially in horizontally scalable deployments.

-A readiness probe checks if a container is ready to service requests and is used to signal to the endpoints controller that even though a container is running, it should not receive any traffic from a proxy.
+A readiness probe checks if a container is ready to service requests and is used to signal to the endpoints controller that even though a container is running it should not receive any traffic from a proxy.
 Additionally it helps containers to recover from temporary service disruptions.

-The setup of a readiness probe is similar to a readiness probe.
-Building on our sample replication controller manifest, the following snippet adds a `readinessProbe`.
+The setup of a readiness probe is similar to a liveness probe.
+Building on our sample replication controller manifest the following snippet adds a `readinessProbe`.

 ```yaml
 apiVersion: v1